DanielBarbieri21/DanielBarbieri21/README.md

 # Daniel Barbieri
-## Graduating at Software Engineering, Bachelor's degree in Economics and Administration.
+## Graduating in Software Engineering and Systems Analysis and Development, Bachelor in Economics and Administration..
 ## Specialist in Computer Networks and AWS Cloud

 ## Connect with me